Football is the world’s most popular sport because it’s fun and accessible – and that’s the way it should stay.

 First held in 2012, this summer celebration of sport is one of GAU’s flagship initiatives.
 Last time more than 300 players from over 50 nations took part in a spirited event that promotes anti-discriminatory values by providing a safe platform for multi-ethnic interaction, helping to eliminate stereotypes and pull down barriers around race, religion, nationality, age, sexual orientation and more within the wider community.

 Established in collaboration with the Scottish Unity Football League, it attracts support and sponsorship from across Scotland.
-This year’s tournament will be held on July 2.
-Click here to register.
+This year’s tournament will be held on Sunday 23rd June.
+Registration is closed.

 Working in partnership with GTF Taekwon-do, GAU offers classes in this Korean martial art for children of all ages.